denten-books/plain-text/main.md

 From the instrumental point of view, to make something digital is to liberate representation from its medium.
-To digitize means also to allow for "copying and preservation," properties that, when taken outside of their philosophic context acquire an immediate practical implication (understood in the role of a librarian, for example).
-That is not to say that digitization makes thought wholly immaterial, rather, that it allows for its continual advancement and transmediation--an affordance created by the very same "media independence."
+To digitize means also to allow for "copying and preservation," actions that, when taken outside of their philosophic context acquire an immediate practical implication (understood in the role of a librarian, for example).
+That is not to say that digitization makes thought wholly immaterial, rather, that it allows for its continual advancement and transmediation--an affordance created by the very same property of "media independence."
+Digitization, in that sense, is a necessary prerequisite for culture (in the commmon sense of "collective intellectual achievement").

-Digitization, in that sense, is necessary prerequisite for culture.
-Without portability, all representation (art and knowledge) is tied to the irreproducible and untranslatable contexts.
-Being digital, in that sense, arises as a political property that regulates transmission of thought as representation.
+Without digital portability, all representation (art and knowledge) is tied to the irreproducible and untranslatable contexts.
+Imagine the world where it is impossible formulate a thought out loud for example, because thoughts are intrinsicly tied to specific brain matter.
+Alternatively, imagine a society that prohibits all digital content.
+Such prohibition would amount to complete censorship in writing or in speech.
+All transmediation, even of ideas between brains, would be censored.
+A completely analog society, in that sense, is a dark dystopia.

+The digital being of representation, initially seen as a property of the medium, arises then as a political property regulating the very transmission of thought.
 Text on paper or screen remains digital only in so far as the medium is not fixed.
-Truly digital text can be placed into "other hands," reliably copied, and transmitted.
+Truly digital text can be copied and placed into other hands and minds, feasibly and reliably.
+The possibility of these procedures is what ultimtely gives representation its digital form.
 A document restricted or classified in any way looses some of the necessary preconditions for being digital.
-Technologies like "digital rights management" (DRM), which work to fix representation into a specific medium, transform digital content back into its media-dependent, irreproducible, and analog forms.
+This also means that technologies like "digital rights management" (DRM), which work to fix representation into a specific medium, transform digital content back into its media-dependent, irreproducible, and analog forms.
 Another way to put it would be to say that on "protected" devices the content is digital for some users and analog for those without permissions to transmediate.

 ### 1.1.4 Digital Formats